conornewton/i3blocks-battery/README.md

 # i3blocks-blocks

-Simple python scripts to be used with the i3bar.
+Simple python scripts to be used with i3blocks.

 ## Requirements